-2021 will make way for an exciting new chapter for the Aikenhead building.
-The building will be demolished around April this year.
+This year marks an exciting new chapter for the Aikenhead building.
+Demolition of the building will commence in 2021.
 Taking its place will be Australia’s first biomedical engineering centre, ACMD.

-As we say goodbye to the Aikenhead Wing in 2021, it is important to acknowledge the special place the building holds in the hearts of thousands of our current and former nurses.
+As we say goodbye to the Aikenhead Wing, it is important to acknowledge the special place the building holds in the hearts of thousands of our current and former nurses.
 If you have a special memory, we invite you to share it with us, along with your favourite photos, to commemorate your time at the Aikenhead Wing.

 The Aikenhead Wing has stood at the corner of Victoria Parade and Nicholson Street for more than 60 years and holds special memories for many members of St Vincent's community.
 And for more than 30 years, the building’s primary purpose was nurses’ accommodation.

 It was built as a Nurses' Home in the era when nurses in training lived on site, providing 350 bedrooms, training facilities, nurses' chapel, and dining room.
 Bedrooms were kitted out with built-in wardrobe and dressing table, divan type bed, arm chair and a stool which doubled as a laundry box.
 The curtains and bedspreads had varied designs to provide some individuality.